pchemguy/spec-kit/templates/capabilities/capabilities.md

 Check that:

 - every explicit or strongly implied NFFF aspect or alternative appears exactly once in the NFFF classification table;
-- every NFFF table row is grounded in capability signals;
 - every promotable NFFF aspect is represented by a dedicated NFFF capability;
 - no promoted NFFF Aspect is embedded inside a Core User Capability or Supporting Functional Capability;
 - the table contains the required `None identified` row when no NFFF aspects are identified.